mhemeryck/mhemeryck.github.io/_posts/2021-08-03-home_automation_service.md

 Some notes on the keys used in the configuration:

 - **ports**: this is a mapping of the ports within the container to the outside world, e.g. `"8123:8123"` means "maps the port 8123 inside the container to the host on port 812 ".
 Port 8123 is the port home assistant runs on by default.
 - **volumes**: this is mapping of the folder structure inside the container to the outside host.
-For the `homeassistant` service, this means to map the map configuration folder to the location where `docker-compose` is executed.
+For the `homeassistant` service, this means to map the configuration folder to the location where `docker-compose` is executed.
 This also means it's easy to put your own configuration inside the container this way.
 Volumes needn't be mapped to an explicit host folder though, see the example for the `db` service where there's just a named volume called `hass-db`, managed by docker.
 - **links**: links take care of the networking between containers.
-A link from `homeassistant` to `mosquitto` means that the home assistant instance will be able to reach that other service with the named `mosquitto`. `docker-compose` takes care of creating the proper docker network for that.
+A link from `homeassistant` to `mosquitto` means that the home assistant instance will be able to reach that other service with the name `mosquitto`. `docker-compose` takes care of creating the proper docker network for that.
 It also means that if the `homeassistant` service is started, the other 2 services are also automatically started.

 At this point, you can actually already just fire up home assistant using `docker-compose up`!